FIBER FOR THE HOME

 Is there a connection fee?

 For a standard installation there is no connection fee.
 A standard connection consists of an underground conduit installation of 150 feet or less from the nearest fiber access point to an exterior wall location on the first floor of your home or an aerial installation from the nearest fiber access point to an exterior wall location.
 If your existing service comes in overhead, then we will most likely use the same access method.
-If you have special requirements, we will be glad to meet your needs, but an additional fee will be charged based on an hourly rate of $75.00 per hour.
+If you have special requirements, we will be glad to review those with you.
 Custom installations will be quoted before installation begins.